Dr. Jessica Riddell Jarislowsky Chair of Undergraduate Teaching Excellence

 COLLABORATING ACROSS THE ACADEMY TO ENHANCE QUALITY UNDERGRADUATE EDUCATION IN CANADA AND AROUND THE WORLD

 An award-winning educator and scholar, she has published on Shakespeare, institutional culture change, inter-institutional collaborations, experiential learning, and inclusive high-impact practices.
 Her recent book, with collaborators Dr. Lisa Dickson and Dr. Shannon Murray, is called Shakespeare's Guide to Hope, Life, and Learning (University of Toronto Press, 2023) and was nominated for the Gordon Book Prize.
-Her newest book, Hope Circuits: Rewiring Universities and other Systems for Human Flourishing, is forthcoming with McGill-Queen’s University Press in early 2024.
+Her newest book, Hope Circuits: Rewiring Universities and other Systems for Human Flourishing, was published by McGill-Queen’s University Press in early 2024.

 Dr. Riddell was awarded the William and Nancy Turner Award for Teaching Excellence (2011-2012) at Bishop’s University, received the 3M National Teaching Fellowship in 2015, was the recipient of a D2L Innovation Award for Teaching and Learning in 2022, and won the inaugural awards from Forces Avenir (Quebec) for Most Engaged Faculty/Staff Member in 2022.